eneim/toro/README.md

 - Out of the box support for RecyclerView, either being used with LinearLayoutManager or StaggeredGridLayoutManager.

+- Powerful, yet flexible and customizable: there are a lot of powerful built-in API, but the core interfaces are easy to customize.

-- Built-in Player Manager to support auto play/pause and caching last played position. (**note that: with Android default Media Player, due to Video's format, encoding, the resume timestamp may be incorrect**).
+- Built-in Player Manager, support auto play/pause and caching last played position. (**note that: in Android default Media Player, depend on Video's format and codec, the resume timestamp may varies**).

 - Provide smart, flexible [Strategies](https://github.com/eneim/Toro/blob/master/toro/src/main/java/im/ene/lab/toro/ToroStrategy.java) to decide when and how a player should start playing.
 Toro comes with optimized built-in [Strategies](https://github.com/eneim/Toro/blob/master/toro/src/main/java/im/ene/lab/toro/Toro.java#L516), but user could always create their own.